Washington, D.C. Legal Internship - Summer 2015

 Preferred Position Qualifications:

 - ONLY J.D. candidates may apply for this position (rising 2L and above).

-- Posses a strong interest in using the law as a vehicle for social change.
+- Must posses a strong interest in using the law as a vehicle for social change.

 - Experience or course work relating to the research of jurisdictional, tort, corporate and international law issues.